 Venezuela is under a slew of sanctions from several countries: U. S., Canada, Panama, Switzerland as well as the European Union.
-As usual, most countries mimic the content of U. S. sanctions and time release around the same time as the U. S. During the first week of October 2018, the U. S. issued its latest set of sanctions.
-Overall the sanctions are onerous and impact nearly every type of financial transaction, which in turn affects all of Venezuelan society.
+As usual, most countries mimic the content of U. S. sanctions and then time-release their press announcements.

-Below is an excellent report issued by a civic group in Venezuela which has reviewed international sanctions against Venezuela and associated each one to determine the impact of sanctions on human rights.
+Below is an excellent report developed by a civic group in Venezuela which reviewed and catalogued international sanctions against Venezuela.
+The report associates each sanction with a particular sector, or sectors, of Venezuelan society and then determined the impact of sanctions on human rights.

 The U. S. Comes in for the Kill Armed with More Sanctions Against Venezuela and Maybe an Oil Embargo